mradrianhh/MIPS-vm/MIPS-vm-v2.0/README.md

 MIPS I has 32 floating-point registers.
 These are paired to double precision numbers.
 Odd numbered registers can not be used for arithmetic and branching resulting in 16 usable registers.
 Moves/copies and load/stores are not affected.

 Single precision is denoted by the ".s" suffix, double precision is denoted by the ".d" suffix.

+## Cross-compilation

+Compilation is done with the gcc-mips-linux-gnu cross-compilation toolchain.

+When assembling with mips-linux-gnu-as, specify the following options:

+- -mips1: Compile according to the MIPS I ISA.
+- -g: Generate debugging information.
+- -o [output_file]: Provide the correct name for your object file.
+- -O0: Prevent removal of unneeded NOPs and branch swapping.
+- -msoft-float: Floating point instructions is not supported yet.
+Do not allow floating-point instructions.
+- -alg=[file_name]: Write listing with assembly code and general information to file [file_name].

+When dumping the object file with mips-linux-gnu-objdump, specify the following options:

+**Specify one of these**:
+- -g: To specify debug information in object file.
+- -S: To Intermix source code with disassembly.
+- -d: To display assembler contents of executable sections.
+- -D: To display assembler contents of all sections.

+**Optional**:
+- -l: Include line numers and filenames in output.
+- -Mreg-names=32,reg-names=r3000

+When linking the object file with mips-linux-gnu-ld, specify the following options:

+- -T [file_name]: Read linker script.
+- --no-gc-sections: Don't remove unused sections.
+- -Map [file_name]: Write a linker map to [file_name].
+- --oformat binary: Create binary file.
+- --print-output-format: Print default output format.

 ## Change log